 Minimalist and chic, Scandinavian decor is an excellent choice for a feminine bedroom.
 A warm, neutral color palette consisting of white, cream, and tan is all you need to get started.

 If neutrals aren’t your vibe, try introducing a subtle, nature-inspired shade to brighten things up.
 Sage green walls, terra cotta pots, or pale blue bedding will add a touch of personality to an otherwise boring room while still keeping things tranquil.
-Wood furniture and flooring can also bring warmth and dimension to the space in a way that evokes the outdoors.
+Wood and flooring can also bring warmth and dimension to the in a way that evokes the outdoors.